 Temporomandibular joint disorder, TMJD (in the medical literature TMD), or TMJ syndrome, is an umbrella term covering acute or chronic pain, especially in the muscles of mastication and or inflammation of the temporomandibular joint, which connects the mandible to the skull.

 Simply put, this is a pain in the jaw!
 I have seen many cases over the past 24 years of TMJ pain.
 This occurs quite frequently after motor vehicle collisions, such as rear-end collisions.
-People who have been injured in a car crash especially a rear end collision often have neck and back pain, but they can also have TMJ pain.
+People who have been injured in a car crash especially a rear end collision often have neck and back pain, but they can also have temporomandibular joint disorder.
 Some will have TMJ pain associated with headache pain.
 Needless to say, this sucks if it happens to you!

 There are cases where a multidisciplinary approach may be necessary.
 Collaboration between dental specialists and the NUCCA chiropractor can yield great results with TMJ pain.
 The key on treatment for temporomandibular joint pain is finding the approach that will work for that individual.
 Don’t rule out NUCCA care as it can work in many cases.
 Also, consider an approach that incorporates NUCCA as well as other modalities to get the result you are looking for.